wjsutton/ChatGPT_for_tableau/README.md

 ```
 STORY

-I'm looking to for a interesting story for my TARGET on the topic of money.
-From what data you have available please could you provide 5 stories on topic and areas I can find data related to the story please?
+I'm looking for an interesting story for my TARGET on the topic of money.
+From what data you have available please could you provide 5 stories on the topic and areas where I can find data related to the story, please?

 ---

 DATA

 Please find the Data Attached
-- this data relates to the story the Shift to a Cashless Society, and is data from World Bank's Global Findex Database
+- This data relates to the story The Shift to a Cashless Society and is data from the World Bank's Global Findex Database
-- on the Data tab, this data is split by country, year, population, and gives several metrics on digital payments and financial inclusion
+- On the Data tab, this data is split by country, year, and population, and gives several metrics on digital payments and financial inclusion

-Referring back to the ACTION and CONTEXT sections earlier please could you find 5 areas of data analysis, that would be of interest to our TARGET please?
+Referring back to the ACTION and CONTEXT sections earlier please could you find 5 areas of data analysis, that would be of interest to our TARGET, please?

 ---